mckinsey/vizro/vizro-core/docs/pages/user-guides/custom-actions.md

         Vizro().build(dashboard).run()
         ```

-        1. Just as for a standard Python function, the names of the arguments `show_species` and `points_data` are arbitrary and do not need to match on to the names of `inputs` in any particular way.
+        1. Just as for any Python function, the names of the arguments `show_species` and `points_data` are arbitrary and do not need to match on to the names of `inputs` in any particular way.
         2. We _bind_ (set) the argument `show_species` to the value `True` in the initial specification of the `function` field.
 These are static values that are fixed when the dashboard is _built_.
         3. The content of `inputs` will "fill in the gaps" by setting values for the remaining unbound arguments in `my_custom_action`.
 Here there is one such argument, named `points_data`.
 Values for these are bound _dynamically at runtime_ to reflect the live state of your dashboard.
     === "app.yaml"